Top 10 Highest Paid Personal Trainers in America

 #4 – Bob Greene

-Bob Greene is the personal trainer for Oprah Winfrey, has authored several books, created an online weight loss membership program called Best Life, and offers personalized diet plans for people ready to make changes in their diets and lifestyles.
+Bob Greene is the personal trainer for Oprah Winfrey, has authored several books, has created an online weight loss membership program called Best Life, and offers personalized diet plans for people ready to make changes in their diets and lifestyles.
 He also has a quality weight loss butter replacement product line, also known as Best Life.

 He is helping many diabetics lose weight and improve their medical condition, thus saving their lives.